cournape/Bento/doc/source/faq.rst

       designed (build split across different commands, which may be re-executed).
     - The codebase quality is horrible.
-Subclasses don't share the same interface, numerous attributes are added on the fly, etc...
+Subclasses don't share the same interface, numerous attributes are conditionally added on the fly depending on options, etc...

 Overall, there is little to save in the current codebase.
 At least all of the command and ccompiler code must go away, and that's already 2/3 of distutils